Will Denial of Form I-360 (VAWA) Lead to Removal Proceedings?

 When filing for a VAWA green card can lead to deportation.

-Any time someone living in the U.S. without lawful immigration status files a petition for family- or employment-based permanent residence, there is a risk of them being placed into removal proceedings.
-This is as true for people who file Form I-360, Petition for Amerasian, Widow(er), or Special Immigrant as for people filing in other categories.
+Any time an undocumented foreign national living in the United States applies to the U.S. government for immigration status, there is a risk of them not only being denied, but placed into removal proceedings and ultimately deported.
+This is equally true for people who file a self-petition Form I-360, Petition for Amerasian, Widow(er), or Special Immigrant.

 (To learn more about who qualifies for this special form of immigration relief, see Green Card Under the Violence Against Women Act (VAWA): Who Is Eligible.)

-The most likely circumstances in which pursuing a VAWA application might nevertheless land you in immigration court facing removal include if you:
+This shouldn't be cause for panic.
+Someone who is eligible for the immigration status being sought should receive U.S. residence (a green card) with no problem.
+The most likely circumstance in which pursuing a VAWA application might land you in immigration court facing removal include if you:

-• file your I-360 at the same time as an adjustment of status application and it is denied for any reason
+• file your I-360 with U.S. Citizenship and Immigration Services (USCIS) at the same time as an adjustment of status application and it is denied for any reason

 • have a criminal history